aspnetboilerplate/aspnetboilerplate/doc/WebSite/Notification-System.md

 nice UI notifications.

-If you need to implement logic like what is shown above, there is an easier and scaleable way.
+If you need to implement logic like what is shown above, there is an easier and scalable way.
 You can just use a single line of code to show a [UI notification](/Pages/Documents/Javascript-API/Notification) when a push notification is received: